gengcong940126/CelebA-AE-AC-GAN/README.md

 * binary-crossentropy is used for one-hot encoded classification of images (multi-class-multi-label)
 * autoencoder uses MAE (MSE creates slightly blurry images)
 * Generator, discriminator and encoder to use LeakyReLU and Dropout (BatchNormalization causes issues in convergence and mode collapse).
 This is likely the largest lever to improve image quality in future developments.
+* Class labels are scaled to binary 0/1 from original dataset -1/1.
+(Both approaches were tested with no notable improvement. -1/1 may make sense when scaling to higher fidelity)

 ## AE-AC-GAN Model